Architecture of Liverpool: Edwardian office & commercial buildings

 In front of these buildings at the water's edge are the memorials to the men of the Merchant Navy who sailed out of the port during both world wars.
-Memorials to the British mariners, Norwegian, Dutch and to the thousands of Chinese seamen who manned Britain's ships cluster together here.
-Perhaps most interesting is the Chinese memorial to the men forcibly deported from the city after the Second World War and to the families they left behind.
+Memorials to the British mariners, Norwegian, Dutch and to the Chinese seamen who manned Britain's ships cluster together here.

 Henry Shelmerdine designed the Produce Exchange Building (1902) in Victoria Street.
 Orleans House is a warehouse by Huon Arthur Matear and Frank Worthington Simon.
 An unusual use of Gothic for office buildings in the Edwardian period, is the former State Insurance Building, Dale Street by Walter Aubrey Thomas.

 Edwardian retail, sporting and entertainment buildings

 On Renshaw Street there is the new alternative shopping centre Grand Central Hall which has not only fine external architecture but also has much to offer inside, such as the metalwork and ceiling decoration of the ground floor and the fantastic domed ceiling of Roscoe Hall.
 It was originally built in 1905, under the guidance of the Methodist Church, as a 2,000-seat cinema.
 The original organ of Roscoe Hall still remains and is a listed item itself, although recent shop additions to the hall have obscured the view somewhat.
 Frank Matcham, designed Liverpool Olympia in 1905.
 The Vines public house on Lime Street is the grandest of the era, built 1907, in exuberant Edwardian baroque style, to designs by Walter W. Thomas for brewer Robert Cain.
 A surviving department store of the era, built for Owen Owen, London Road Everton designed almost certainly by Walter W. Thomas.
 Hanover House (1913–15), 85 Hanover Street is a row of shops with the former Neptune Theatre above, by Walter Aubrey Thomas.

 Designed by Liverpool born R. Frank Atkinson, The Adelphi Hotel on Ranelagh Street is the most famous hotel in Liverpool and was very popular in the days when luxury liners crossed the Atlantic when it was described as the great Cunard liner stuck in the middle of the city.
 Liverpool was Charles Dickens' favourite city after London, and the Adelphi (the previous building with this name) his favourite hotel in the world.
 A "fly-on-the-wall" TV documentary series was made on it and its staff.

 Thomas Shelmerdine and engineer W.R.
 Court designed Picton Bathe (1904–06) in Wavertree, the design is amalgam of 17th century motifs and arts and crafts.
 It was in this era that Archibald Leitch designed the two great football stadiums Anfield 1906–07, capacity 60,000 and Goodison Park 1908–1938, this became the first British football ground to have seating as well as standing on all four sides.